Abel Raises Cain (2005)

 dir.
 James Ronald Whitney

-I love docus about extremely dysfunctional families.
-This one may be the most twisted one I’ve seen.
+I love documentaries about extremely dysfunctional families—more dysfunctional than even my own.
+This may be the most twisted such documentary I’ve seen.
 It’s about Melvin Just who molested his eight daughters for years and killed a social worker threatening to expose him.
-Even when Whitney, his grandson, confronts him as an old man in this docu, he denies it all.
-His 10 daughters and stepdaughters, however, recollect his perversions explicitly, at times with a crass sense of humor that may baffle some viewers.
+Even when Whitney, his grandson, confronts him as an old man in this documentary, he denies it all.
+His ten daughters and stepdaughters, however, recollect his perversions explicitly, at times with a crass sense of humor that may baffle some viewers.
 Just when I thought it couldn’t get more shocking, I was shocked anew.
 Whitney’s mom Ann seems more middle-class than her sisters but she’s no more stable emotionally, having attempted suicide repeatedly throughout his childhood.
-That’s one reason he’s compelled to make this docu, as catharsis for his mom and aunts more so than himself.
+That’s one reason he’s compelled to make this documentary, as catharsis for his mom and aunts more so than himself.
 Though it won several awards, Roger Ebert declared it one of the best documentaries he’d ever seen, and it aired on HBO, it is now impossible to find.
 Catch in YouTube before it gets pulled.
 Make sure to watch throughout the credits for glimpses of Melvin’s rather hilarious funeral.
 74 minutes.
-Next for Whitney is his 9/11 documentary Telling Nicholas (2002) that one an Emmy.
+Next for Whitney is his 9/11 documentary Telling Nicholas (2002) that won an Emmy.